+Bennett Linnea Rhonda Blake Coutts Susanne -

+Bellevue Gastonia Auburn -

+WA NC WA -

+Yes Yes · • · · Yes

+tha En tha Ed Wi Le ma als ma ba W V'I

+that this is wrong behaviour.
+English.
+I'm not sure that she understands that tethers her dog, but she doesn't speak Education for the public.
+I have a neighbor with the pet over population Less dog bites , less rabies , It could also help mate. also seen them drag dog houses that far to makes them maintain a 10 ft separation.
+I've ban fails at least enact a requirement that two chained dogs too close together.
+If the I've seen a dog strangle to death by having

-for instance. that this is wrong behaviour.
-I that the Yes NA NA Rellevice Rennett English, 1 m flot sure triat she understands English.
-Linnea tethering - the homeowner doesn't have a fence The act club that che understands - There may be circumstances that require that tethers her dog, but she doesn't speak that tet Education for the public.
-I have a neighbor Educati likely attack. with the pet over population with the Yes NC Gastonia Rhonda Blake child wonders into there space they will most Less dog bites , less rabies , It could also help Less do territortial and protective of there space , if a animals Racoons other dogs , they become live where they can be exposed to other elements, most have never been vetted and Animals that are chained are exposed to the issue of tethering?! mate.
-Yes WA Auburn Coutts it's cruel?
-Well, doesn't that answer the whole also seen them drag dog houses that far to also see Susanne that the punishment?
+for instance. tethering - the homeowner doesn't have a fence There may be circumstances that require likely attack. child wonders into there space they will most territortial and protective of there space , if a animals Racoons other dogs , they become live where they can be exposed to other elements , most have never been vetted and Animals that are chained are exposed to the issue of tethering?! it's cruel?
+Well, doesn't that answer the whole that the punishment?
 No?
 Why not?
-Because makes them maintain a 10 ft separation.
-I've makes t - change or chained like his dogs - can we make ban fails at least enact a requirement that ban fail chains for years, I'd like to see him made to two chained dogs too close together.
-If the two cha - • old neighbor has 6 dogs who have lived on I've seen a dog strangle to death by having I've see them due to the law.
+Because change or chained like his dogs - can we make chains for years, I'd like to see him made to old neighbor has 6 dogs who have lived on them due to the law.
 Make the fines STEEP.
 My their dogs rather than just have to get rid of practical and I want people to be able to enclose and I only advocate allowances because I'm allowances but not over 30 days at the most permanent solution there should be some while at work while they work on a more temporary tethers, when camping, perhaps do understand that people may need to do tethered.
 I totally support this ban!
 Although I legs of dogs who have been continually than one choking death and atrophy of the front had literally grown into a dogs neck, seen more many, many animals.
 I removed a collar that Continuous dog tethering is cruel and harms